 The AICF Group reflects in its consolidated accounts the Current and Non-Current asbestos related disease liabilities of the Liable Entities.
-The total liability, net of insurance and other recoveries including an appropriate prudential margin for Australian accounting purposes to recognise the inherent uncertainty in the central estimate and an estimate of the future cost of handling claims, was \$2,628.672 million as at 31 March 2021.
-(2020: \$3,018.942 million).
+The total liability, net of insurance and other recoveries including an appropriate prudential margin for Australian accounting purposes to recognise the inherent uncertainty in the central estimate and an estimate of the future cost of handling claims, was \$2,417.717 million as at 31 March 2022.
+(2021: \$2,628.672 million).

-The decrease of \$390.270 million in the net provision for future claim settlements at 31 March 2021 compared to the previous year was mainly attributable to claims payments during the year and higher average discount rates.
+The decrease of \$210.955 million in the net provision for future claim settlements at 31 March 2022 compared to the previous year was mainly attributable to net claims payments made and higher discount rates offset by changes in actuarial assumptions increasing the future numbers of mesothelioma claims.